pic64gx/pic64gx-zephyr-examples/README.md

 This repository provides Microchip PIC64GX SoC support for the Zephyr RTOS project with:

 - Sample Zephyr applications for Microchip's PIC64GX SoC
-- Extended `West` Commands to generate and flash a payload to the eMMC
+- Extended `West` Commands to generate payload for SD card compatible with HSS bootloader
 ## Prerequisites

 This section describes the requirements needed before building and flashing